A family of extremal hypergraphs for Ryser's conjecture: Concluding remarks

 Any family of graphs satisfying $\tau(\mathcal{H})=r-o(r)$, which is different from the projective plane construction would already be interesting.
 We set the following problem to motivate further research.

 \begin{problem} For some fixed constant $c$ and every $r$ construct an $r$-uniform $r$-partite intersecting hypergraph with $\tau(\mathcal{H})=r-c$. \end{problem}

+\emph{Note added in proof}: This has been recently solved by Haxell and Scott \cite{HS2}.
+For sufficiently large $r$ they constructed $r$-uniform hypergraphs with $\tau(\mathcal{H})=r-4$.

 \paragraph{4.
 Non-intersecting Ryser.} We constructed intersecting extremal hypergraphs for Ryser's Conjecture.
 It is easy to construct extremal hypergraphs with matching number equal to $\nu$ simply by taking $\nu$ vertex-disjoint copies of an intersecting extremal hypergraph.
 A natural question is whether all extremal hypergraphs for Ryser's Conjecture can be built in a similar fashion out of intersecting ones.
-For $r=3$ we know that the answer is ``yes'' --- Haxell, Narins, and Szab\'o~\cite{HNS} showed that for any $3$-partite hypergraph with $\hyper H$ with $\tau(\hyper H)=2\nu(\hyper H)$ contains $\nu(\hyper H)$ vertex-disjoint intersecting hypergraphs with cover number $2$.
-It would be interesting to know if this generalizes to higher uniformities.
+For $r=3$ we know that the answer is ``yes'' --- Haxell, Narins, and Szab\'o~\cite{HNT} showed that for any $3$-partite hypergraph $\hyper H$ with $\tau(\hyper H)=2\nu(\hyper H)$ contains $\nu(\hyper H)$ vertex-disjoint intersecting hypergraphs with cover number $2$.